How to Prepare for the KPMG Assessment Centre – 2023 Guide

 Stop worrying!
 Download a 12-step assessment day cheatsheet & be perfectly prepared.

-Very.
-Along with the core values, the key competencies are the traits and abilities that KPMG wants to see in their employees and as such candidates participating in activities at the KPMG assessment centre must exhibit them.
+This is very important.
+Along with the core values, the key competencies are the traits and abilities that the company wants to see the KPMG employees.
+As such, candidates participating in activities at the KPMG assessment centre must exhibit them.

 • Demonstrated professional judgement